adaga06/nano-DyMEAN/README.md

 6. **Utility Functions**: Auxiliary functions that support the main framework.
 7. **Trainer Class**: The class responsible for orchestrating the training process.

-## Results Overview or reproducibility of results from DyMEAN Paper using their checkpoint.
+## Results Overview of Antibody without considering Light chain using their checkpoint.

 | Metric                 | Score  | Pearson Correl. | Lowest (PDB) | Highest (PDB) |
 |------------------------|--------|-----------------|--------------|---------------|